Tutte's theorem on perfect matchings: Proof

 where $\mathrm{odd}(X)$ denotes the number of odd components of the subgraph induced by $X$.

-Necessity of (∗): Consider a graph G, with a perfect matching.
+Necessity of (∗): This direction was already discussed in the section Intuition above, but let us sum up here the proof.
+Consider a graph G, with a perfect matching.
 Let U be an arbitrary subset of V. Delete U. Let C be an arbitrary odd component in G − U. Since G had a perfect matching, at least one vertex in C must be matched to a vertex in U. Hence, each odd component has at least one vertex matched with a vertex in U. Since each vertex in U can be in this relation with at most one connected component (because of it being matched at most once in a perfect matching), odd(G − U) ≤ |U.

 Sufficiency of (∗): Let G be an arbitrary graph with no perfect matching.
-We will find a Tutte violator, that is, a subset S of V such that |S| < odd(G − S).
+We will find a so-called Tutte violator, that is, a subset S of V such that |S| < odd(G − S).
 We can suppose that G is edge-maximal, i.e., G + e has a perfect matching for every edge e not present in G already.
 Indeed, if we find a Tutte violator S in edge-maximal graph G, then S is also a Tutte violator in every spanning subgraph of G, as every odd component of G − S will be split into possibly more components at least one of which will again be odd.

 We define S to be the set of vertices with degree |V| − 1.
 First we consider the case where all components of G − S are complete graphs.
 Then S has to be a Tutte violator, since if odd(G − S) ≤ |S, then we could find a perfect matching by matching one vertex from every odd component with a vertex from S and pairing up all other vertices (this will work unless |V is odd, but then ∅ is a Tutte violator).